-The Faculty and Staff of Reading Hospital and of all related Fellowship institutions including the Phoenixville Hospital, St Christopher's Hospital for Children, and the Cancer Treatment Center of America are experienced and qualified, with fellowship teaching experience.
+The faculty and staff of Reading Hospital and of all related Fellowship institutions are experienced and qualified, with fellowship teaching experience.

 All facilities and clinical resources at Reading Hospital and all training sites are well-suited to accommodate all Plastic Surgery Fellows.
-Reading Hospital has a long history of medical teaching, with several longstanding training programs and partnerships across the region.
-The Reading Hospital Tower Health System: Sponsors independent programs in family medicine, internal medicine, emergency medicine, obstetrics and gynecology, transitional year, surgery, cardiology, gastroenterology, infectious disease, endocrinology, and hematology and oncology.
+Reading Hospital has a long history of medical teaching, with several long-standing training programs and partnerships across the region.
+Reading Hospital - Tower Health sponsors independent programs in family medicine, internal medicine, emergency medicine, obstetrics and gynecology, surgery, cardiology, gastroenterology, infectious disease, endocrinology, hematology, and oncology.

-Reading Hospital-Tower Health is partnering with Drexel University College of Medicine to open a branch campus medical school beginning in 2021.
-The partnership with Drexel University College of Medicine will also afford the Fellows any opportunity to collaborate on research.
+Reading Hospital - Tower Health also partnered with Drexel University College of Medicine to open a branch campus medical school in 2021.
+The partnership with Drexel University College of Medicine affords the Fellows any opportunity to collaborate on research.

-Reading Hospital Tower Health System has diagnostic imaging and laboratory resources available to the consult service on a timely basis, 24 hours a day and 7 days a week.
-Additionally, all clinical support services are available to the Fellows and the Medical Staff including but not limited to nursing, clerical, intravenous, EKG, respiratory therapy, and phlebotomy services.
+Tower Health even has diagnostic imaging and laboratory resources available to the consult service on a timely basis, 24 hours a day and 7 days a week.
+Additionally, all clinical support services are available to the Fellows and the Medical Staff, including but not limited to, nursing, clerical, intravenous, EKG, respiratory therapy, and phlebotomy services.

-Reading Hospital Tower Health System has appropriate security services and systems to ensure a safe working environment.
+Tower Health has appropriate security services and systems to ensure a safe working environment.

 Academic Partner: Drexel University School of Medicine

-The Tower Health Plastic and Reconstructive Surgery Fellowship is committed to providing an enriching education and clinical curriculum to prepare plastic surgery fellows in becoming outstanding clinicians.
+The Tower Health Plastic and Reconstructive Surgery Fellowship is committed to providing an enriching education and clinical curriculum to prepare plastic surgery fellows to become outstanding clinicians.